jdferreira/auto-crud/notes.md

 - [x] All tables must have a primary key

+- [x] On models, many-to-many relationships are not selecting the correct ids on pivot tables that do not follow the standard Laravel convention

 # Tasks to complete:

 - [ ] Requests with time columns containing the value '25:00:00' are somehow being accepted.
 Why?